 Arusha - Bagamoyo.
 It's a long but scenic drive today as we travel to Bagamoyo on Tanzania's Indian Ocean coast.
 Passing Mount Kilimanjaro en route, if the weather is clear we'll get an excellent of Africa's highest mountain.

 The port town of Bagamoyo was founded towards the end of the 18th century and was an important trading port along the East African coast.
-Today it is a centre for dhow building, with many of the boats being sent to Zanzibar and nearby areas.
+Today it is a center for dhow building, with many of the boats being sent to Zanzibar and nearby areas.
 We camp on the outskirts of the town, near the palm-fringed beaches of the Indian Ocean.

 Overnight: Bagamoyo | Breakfast, Lunch, Dinner